sambarza/cc-cheshire-cat-ai-stubs/README.md

 ## What is this?
-This repository contains stubs files for the Cheshire Cat AI framework necessary for autocomplete feature in VSCode
+This repository contains stubs files for the Cheshire Cat AI framework, necessary for autocomplete feature in VSCode

 ## How to use it?
 In the folder containing the `compose.yml` file, run: